Raffaella Modugno

 Raffaella Modugno is an Italian model who was crowned Miss Curve d'Italia Lazio 2011 ("Miss Curvy Lazio 2011").
 She was the cover model of the German Maxim (2012) and Indian GQ (2013), and modeled for brands such as Dolce & Gabbana, Roberto Coin and Prada.
 In the end of 2013 she played a main role in the video for the song "Timber" by Pitbull.

 In 2011 and 2012, she appeared in two Italian TV series: Qualunquemente and Teresa Manganiello, respectively.
 In 2014 she was named among the "25 Most Beautiful Women in the world" by the Italian webmagazine "BE!
 Magazine".

 Early life

-Modugno was born on 3 March 1988 in Ariano Irpino, Province of Avellino, Italy, to Joseph e Julia Modugno.
+Modugno was born on 3 March 1988 in Ariano Irpino, Province of Avellino, Italy, to Joseph and Julia Modugno.
 She has a twin sister, Rosanna, and a brother, Vincent.
 As a teenager she was a basketball player, sport which she dedicated professionally 13 years of her life.

-At 12 she started watching the Miss Italia contest with major interest.
+At age 12, she started watching the Miss Italia contest with major interest.